3838438org/docker-hue/README.md

 ### Description
 ___

-This image runs the official [*Cloudera Hue*](http://gethue.com/) on a Centos Linux distribution.
-The image is based on the [***mcapitanio/centos-java***](https://hub.docker.com/r/parrotstream/centos-openjdk).
+This image runs the official [*Cloudera Hue*](http://gethue.com/) on a Centos Linux distribution and the [*Apache Livy Server*](https://github.com/cloudera/livy).
+The image is based on the [**parrotstream/centos-openjdk*](https://hub.docker.com/r/parrotstream/centos-openjdk).
 In order to run a fully functional Hue application you need to start all other servervice (ZooKeeper, Hadoop, Hive, Impala, Solr, Oozie, Sqoop, etc.).

-The *latest* tag of this image is build with the [latest stable](http://gethue.com/category/release/) release of Cloudera Hue on Centos 7.
+The *latest* tag of this image is build with the [latest stable](http://gethue.com/category/release/) release of Cloudera Hue on Centos.

 You can pull it with: